-The Environmental Studies Program in the Dana and David Dornsife College of Letters, Arts and Sciences at the University of Southern California (USC) in Los Angeles, California, seeks applications to fill a full-time non-tenure-track teaching position—Lecturer, Assistant Professor (Teaching), Associate Professor (Teaching), and Professor (Teaching)—beginning as early as Spring 2015 or whenever filled.
+The Environmental Studies Program in the Dana and David Dornsife College of Letters, Arts and Sciences at the University of Southern California (USC) in Los Angeles, California, seeks applications to fill a full-time non-tenure-track teaching position—Lecturer, Assistant Professor (Teaching), Associate Professor (Teaching), and Professor (Teaching)—beginning as early as Spring 2015, Fall 2016 or whenever filled.

 One of our primary objectives of the Environmental Studies Program is aimed at providing students with a well-rounded, cross-disciplinary education that prepares them to address pressing environmental concerns.
 We achieve this with a solid background in natural sciences combined with courses that address environmental policy and economics.
 Our program offers academic courses at both the undergraduate (B.A./B.S.) and graduate (M.A.) level.

 Applicants should have experience with academic teaching and possess a strong commitment to undergraduate education as well as excellence in general education teaching.
 The position will include teaching, course curriculum development and may include involvement on Program or College committees or initiatives.
 Teaching assignments may be on the main campus or at off-campus sites, including the USC Wrigley Marine Science Center on Catalina Island.

 We seek a candidate who has experience teaching courses in areas of general environmental science, environmental economics, quantitative assessments of environmental issues/statistics, energy and climate change policy or environmental ethics.
 All faculty are expected to be excellent teachers, responsive to changing professional needs; committed to innovative delivery of instruction resulting in improved student learning, and committed to effective use of technology.